sebastianruder/NLP-progress/taxonomy_learning.md

 |Training |  11779 | 3256 | 5455 |
 |Test | 7048 | 4116 | 5233 |

-The results for each model and dataset are presented below (MFH stands for “Most Frequent Hypernyms” and is used as a baseline).
+The results for each model and dataset (general, medical and music) are presented below (MFH stands for “Most Frequent Hypernyms” and is used as a baseline).

 **General:**